The American Revolution begins

 National Society Sons of the American Revolution

 "Stand your ground.
-Don't fire unless fired upon, but if they mean to have a war, let it begin here."
+Do not fire unless you are fired upon, but if they mean war, let it begin here."